 Waterways and Ports: Due mostly to the Congo River and its tributaries, the DRC has around 10,100 mi of navigable inland waterways.
 The Congo River alone has 2 main navigable sections: the middle Congo extends more than 1,000 mi between Kisangani in the East and Kinshasa in the West, while the lower Congo extends around 100 mi from Matadi in the East to the Atlantic Ocean in the West.
 These port cities serve as primary transport hubs.
-Due partly to the Congo River's substantial width, it has only 2 bridges each at Kinshasa and Bukama to the southeast.
+Due partly to the Congo River's substantial width, it has only 2 bridges each at Kinshasa and Bukama the to southeast international transit hub.

-Airways: Of DRC's 198 or so airports and airstrips, only 26 have paved runways.
-Located 15 mi east of Kinshasa, Aéroport de N'diili is the country's main international transit hub.
 Lubumbashi and Goma are also important hubs.
 Air transit historically has been important in the DRC due to the country's large size and the dangers associated with overland travel.
 Yet, the DRC's airlines have some of the worst aviation safety records in the world-over 10 fatal accidents have occurred since 2010.